tankvn/videojs-quality-picker/README.md

-# Video.js quality menu
+# Video.js quality picker

-Adds quality menu to video.js which allows users to manually select a specific quality for multi-bitrate video or enable automatic quality selection
+Adds quality picker menus to video.js which allows users to perform manual quality selection for multi-bitrate video, or multi-language audio / subtitles.

+NOTE: In this project, quality can refer to:
+ - a specific video / audio bitrate (or auto selection)
+ - a specific audio / subtitle language (or disabled subtitles)

 ## Installation